ashwin713/react-todo/README.md

 # react-todo
-A to do list using React.JS
+A ToDo App using React.JS